tmcybers/Hypr-S3C/README.md

 Now final Important step:

-> If nvidia.conf is not there, make `touch nvidia,conf`  and ready.
+> If nvidia.conf is not there, make `touch nvidia.conf`  and ready.

 ```
 cd /etc/modprobe.d/nvidia.conf